FACTBOX-Japan tax reform to target low-emission cars, shift to investment | Business

 CAPITAL GAINS TAX The capital gains tax rate is uniform across income brackets in Japan, unlike the income tax, which is progressive.

-As part of a symbolic effort to address income disparities, the government in 2025 will apply an additional tax to 200 to 300 individuals who earn an annual income of more than 3 billion yen from investments in stocks and real estate, on top of their salary.
+As part of a symbolic effort to address income disparities, the government in 2025 will apply an additional tax to 200 to 300 individuals who earn an annual income of more than 3 billion yen from investments in stocks and real estate.
 START-UPS

 Kishida's administration has stressed the need to nurture more start-ups that could give a boost to Japan's anaemic economic growth.
 The government will expand preferential tax breaks for retail investors when they buy and sell stocks in start-up firms.